ubc-bayes/mixinf/README.md

 ## Directory roadmap

 Each directory contains its own README file.
 In general:
-- `lbvi` contains the main functions used for L-BVI Bayesian inference
+- `lbvi` contains the main functions used for LBVI Bayesian inference
 - `tests` contains tests used for the paper; see README within for reproducibility